Election-Tech-Initiative/electionguard-python/docs/3_ballot_box.md

 # Ballot Box

-At the conclusion of voting, all of the ballot encryptions are published in the election record together wit hthe proofs that the ballots are well formed.
-Additionally, all of the encryptions of each option are homomorphically combined to for an encryption of the total number of times that each option was selected.
+At the conclusion of voting, all of the ballot encryptions are published in the election record together with the proofs that the ballots are well formed.
+Additionally, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected.

 ## Casting and Spoiling Ballots

 ElectionGuard includes a mechanism to mark a specific ballot as either cast or spoiled.
 Cast ballots are included in the tally record, while spoiled ballots are not.
-Spoiled ballots are decrypted into plaintext and published along with the tally record and the encrypted representation of all cast ballots.
+Spoiled ballots are decrypted into plaintext and published along with the rest of the election record.

 ## Jurisdictional Differences

-Depending on the jurisdiction conducting an election, and the implementation of the software program that consumes the ElectionGuard SDK, the process of casting and spoiling ballots may be handled differently.
+Depending on the jurisdiction conducting an election the process of casting and spoiling ballots may be handled differently.
 For this reason, there are multiple ways to interact with the `BallotBox` and `Tally`.

 ### Unknown Ballots